danidee10/django-notifs/docs/providers.rst

 Settings
 --------

-If you use ``django-anymail`` or a custom Email backend, all you have to do configure the settings as you'd normally do and the email provider should pick it up.
+If you use ``django-anymail`` or a custom Email backend, all you have to do configure the settings and dependencies as you'd normally do and the email provider should pick it up.